potsju/rlm-gateway/README.md

-real cases. `run_case_direct` has been batch-tested informally with encouraging results; `run_case_logs` (real RLM + tool-calling on log data, run on a free local qwen2.5-14b via Ollama) is implemented and correct on the cases tested, but has **not** been run over a large enough batch yet.
+real cases. `run_case_direct` has been batch-tested informally with encouraging results; `run_case_logs` (real RLM + tool-calling on log data, run on a free local qwen2.5-14b via Ollama) is implemented and correct on the cases tested, but has not been run over a large enough batch yet.

-Along the way, several real upstream/rlms library issues were found and worked around by reading the actual library source rather than guessing:
+Along the way, several real upstream/rlms library issues were found and worked around by reading the actual library source:
 - `AnthropicClient` crashes on extended-thinking responses (`_rlm_compat.py`)
 - Only ` ```repl ` fenced blocks are executed; ` ```python ` blocks are silently
   ignored with no error feedback to the model